pikcube/Setting-Up-the-Slay-the-Spire-2-Debugger/README.md

 # Setting up the Debugger with Slay the Spire 2

 Setting up a debugger allows you to set breakpoints in your code and step through execution line by line.
-The process isn't difficult if a bit annoying.
+The process is relatively easy if a bit annoying.

 ## Preparing the Slay the Spire 2 Executable for Debugging (Once Per Machine)